SmatMan/Enterprise-WiFi/README.md

 ## Building
 To build with recent Android Studio, update the Gradle wrapper and plugin.
 This repo now targets SDK 34 and uses Gradle plugin 8.1.0.
 Run `./gradlew assembleDebug` to create an APK.

+# Credit
+Thank you to [@ITVlab](https://github.com/ITVlab/Enterprise-Wi-Fi) and [@4-Dimethylamino-78-dihydroxyflavone](https://github.com/4-Dimethylamino-78-dihydroxyflavone/Enterprise-Wi-Fi) for their contributions to the original code.